Samlesbury Aerodrome

-Samlesbury Aerodrome is a disused airfield at Balderstone near Samlesbury and Blackburn in Ribble Valley district of Lancashire.
+Samlesbury Aerodrome is a disused airfield at Balderstone near Samlesbury and Blackburn in the Ribble Valley district of Lancashire.
 The aerodrome is owned by defence company BAE Systems which uses the site for the manufacture of several different aircraft.
 Currently the company employs approximately 3,000 people at the site.
 The aerodrome is part of Lancashire Enterprise Zone.

 History

 The origins of the site, which was once an active aerodrome, date back to 1922 when it was proposed that a municipal airfield be constructed to serve the nearby towns of Blackburn and Preston.

 Construction did not commence on the airfield until April 1939, but was then accelerated by the Second World War, when the Air Ministry instructed English Electric (EE) to proceed with the construction of flight shed number 1.
-The first of the Handley Page Hampdens built by EE made its maiden flight on 22 February 1940 and by 1942 770 Hampdens had been delivered from Samlesbury.
+The first of the Handley Page Hampdens built by EE made its maiden flight on 22 February 1940.
+By 1942, 770 Hampdens had been delivered from Samlesbury.

-In 1940 a second factory was built and the runway was extended so that construction of the Handley Page Halifax could begin.
-By 1945 all five main hangars and three runways had been completed, and by the end of the year a total of 2,145 Halifaxes had been produced at Samlesbury.
+In 1940, a second factory was built and the runway was extended so that construction of the Handley Page Halifax could begin.
+By 1945, all five main hangars and three runways had been completed, and by the end of the year a total of 2,145 Halifaxes had been produced at Samlesbury.

-During the war the site was also home to Hawker Hurricanes and Airspeed Oxfords that were operated by the Communications Flight of No. 9 Group RAF, whose headquarters were at the nearby Barton Hall.
+During the war, the site was also home to Hawker Hurricanes and Airspeed Oxfords that were operated by the Communications Flight of No. 9 Group RAF, whose headquarters were at the nearby Barton Hall.
 The airfield was only bombed once when a few incendiaries were dropped, some hitting the village of Balderstone.

 From the last years of the war large-scale production of aircraft by EE at Samlesbury continued: